ruggeri/tech-notes/distributed-systems/spanner.md

 described offers serializability.
 But it doesn't offer linearizability.
 That's because I can:

-1. Start a transaction to create a user account at a fast node ts 100ms.
+1. Modify a record at partion 123 with a leader with a fast clock at 100ms.
+Wait for this to commit.
-   Wait.
-2. Next, start a transaction to create a document for that user.
-This hits a slow node with a clock of 50ms.
+2. Next, start a transaction to create a record at partion 456 with a slow clock of 50ms.

 Now, if I historically look at things, it looks like the document was created before the user.
 I've violated linearizability (serializability is okay!).

+How can this be problematic?
+Say I want to do a *read* across partition 456 and 123.
+If I start the read at the machine with slow clock and choose a timestamp of 75ms, I'll read the second record but not the first.
+This is a failure of linearizability.
+Note this can only happen if there is skew.

 I can fix this if I use a "causality token:" which is just the timestamp that tx1 commited at.
 This is fine if I pass it around.
 But what about